Skip to main content

 Buttons

-Each button has a label, an action string, and an optional style (defaults to "secondary").
+Each button has a label and an optional style (defaults to grey).

 StyleAppearance